carpentries-incubator/python-pandas-power-consumption/index.md

 > ## Prerequisites
 >
-> FIXME
+> Learners should be familiar with foundational concepts in Python, including
+> data types and structures, loops, conditionals, and functions.
+Completion of
+> a core Carpentries Python lesson (for example [_Programming with Python_](https://swcarpentry.github.io/python-novice-inflammation/)), is recommended.
 {: .prereq}

 > ## Learning Objectives
 > After following this lesson, learners will be able to:
->
+> - "Read and plot timeseries data using Python Pandas."
-> - describe general programming concepts and their relation to algorithmic thinking
+> - "Group data and generate descriptive statistics."
-> - recognize the application of algorithmic thinking to time series analysis
-> - build an analytic pipeline in Python to batch process and perform a time series analysis of solar power generation data
+> - "Resample timeseries data using datetime indexing in Pandas.
 >
 {: .objectives }